iamstarkov/generator-travis/README.md

 });
 ```

-If you want somehow extend default config, define you extra fields to `config` field.
+Add any extra fields you need to `options.config` to extend the default configuration.

 ```js
 this.composeWith('travis', { options: {